 Yoeri Albrecht (1967) is director of De Balie, a national cultural debating centre and thinktank and incubator in the heart of Amsterdam.
-He is also non-executive director of the board of media house Vereniging Veronica (the owner among others of Het ANP, national news agency) and member of the board of Gieskes-Strijbis Foundation, a foundation which provides funds for culture, nature and democracy.
+He is founder and board member of the European Press Prize Foundation, together with among others The Guardian Foundation, Reuters Foundation and JyllandsPosten/Politiken.
+Additionally, he is chairman of the board of OSIFE (Open Society Initiative for Europe) He is also non-executive director of the board of media house Vereniging Veronica (the owner among others of Het ANP, national news agency) and member of the board of Gieskes-Strijbis Foundation, a foundation which provides funds for culture, nature and democracy.

 He has restyled the Leiden University Alumni Magazine and has acted as its chief editor.
 He has restyled the monthly magazine on human rights Wordt Vervolgd for Amnesty International and has acted as its chief editor.
 Currently he is the chairman of the supervisory board of the magazine.

 Yoeri Albrecht holds a master’s degree in history and a postgraduate degree in international law from Leiden University.
 He did a year of Art History at the Unversity of Florence; (cum laude).
 In addition he studied European Politics in Oxford.
 He has been conducting research and teaching European history at the University of Oxford in pursuit of his Ph.D.

 Journalism organisations have run many experiments aimed at strengthening engagement, expertise, and revenue – holding debates, opening cultural venues, running cafes, and sponsoring hackathons.
 But...